-The Enterprise1 is proud of its tradition as an ethical and socially responsible organization and is committed to conducting business in such a manner.
+The Enterprise is proud of our longstanding tradition as an ethical and socially responsible organization and is committed to conducting business in such a manner.
 Over the years, this has meant dealing fairly with our associates, our agents, our policyholders, governmental regulators, suppliers and the public.
 Everything we achieve depends upon the trust of these essential constituencies.

 Grange Enterprise requires its Suppliers to adhere to and comply with the following Supplier Code of Conduct.
 Suppliers refers to any third party that provides good or services to the Enterprise.
 By acceptance of any purchase order, contract or business whatsoever from the Enterprise, the Supplier accepts and agrees to comply with this Supplier Code of Conduct.
-If you believe a violation of this policy has occurred, you should immediately notify the Corporate Legal Department.
+If you believe a violation of this policy has occurred, you should immediately notify the Office of General Counsel and Compliance.